dgaydukov/cert-aws/sa/files/sa.md

 * Session layer - establish and destroy connection between 2 hosts.
 * Presentation layer - encode/decode information passed between 2 hosts.
-* Application layer - apps works on this level by using HTTP/FTP On each of this layer passed information is called different.
+* Application layer - apps works on this level by using HTTP/FTP On each of this layer passed information is called different:
 * Application/Presentation/Session - PDU
 * Transport - TCP - segments, UDP - datagramm
 * Network - packets